 With more than 2 billion users at present, WhatsApp is a massively popular platform in many parts of the world.
 But it’s not just users who are leveraging this app to stay connected.
 A large number of scammers are frequenting it to cheat people.
 As a result, WhatsApp scams and instances of identity theft and voicemail hacking are on the rise.

-Different Types of Scams That are Being Run on the App
+10 Different Types of Scams Being Run on the App

 1. Whatsapp Business Account Scams

 In several cases, scammers have been setting up fake business accounts to defraud users.
 They closely resemble verified business accounts, making it even harder for users to detect.
 As a business owner, you should keep a close eye on scammers impersonating your business and report such accounts.
-It’s worth noting that a business account with a grey question mark denotes it hasn’t been verified by WhatsApp.
+It’s worth noting that a business account with a grey question mark denotes WhatsApp hasn’t verified it.

 2. Whatsapp Wrong Number Scams